jennifer-spillane/sponge_seq/Lab4_genome_assembly.md

 Try to watch for these as you go through this lab.
 It will help you start to know how to put commands together on your own.

-Now navigate back to your home directory and we'll get into the actual lab.
+Now make sure you are in your home directory and we'll get into the actual lab.

 ## Lab 4 - Genome Assembly